bilalabdelkadir/FullstackOpen/part 0/NewNoteDiagram.md

     Note right of browser: User fill the form and submit it browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
+Note right of browser: the server redirect the user to the notes page
     server-->>browser: 302 redirect to /exampleapp/notes
     deactivate server